Best Moodle Proctoring Plugin

 • Government compliance: RT-MSSU kept flagged media on-premise while running AI monitoring to satisfy regulatory retention rules.

-Across published deployments, ProctorLink has supported more than one million proctored exam sessions (see case studies and methodology note below).
+Additional deployments, including Piramal Foundation and Natview Foundation (NFTI), are documented on the case studies page.
+Across published deployments, ProctorLink has supported more than one million proctored exam sessions (methodology note below).

 What customers say on G2